torressa/jupyter-stacks-voila/README.md

 - Docker and docker-compose
 - bash

-# Get started
+#  Quick start

-To run and edit the notebook, run
+To run and edit the notebook,

 ```bash
 cd scripts/
 ./run_notebook
 ```

-To run voila, run
+To serve your notebook on voila through nginx on `http://localhost:80`,

 ```bash
 cd scripts/
 ./deploy_notebook
 ```

-This will serve your notebook on voila through nginx on `http://localhost:80`.

 # Structure